learning-zone/docker-and-kubernetes-basics/kubernetes.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. Tell me about a Kubernetes cluster you deployed.
-How did you test for load?
-#### Q. What monitoring did you implement?
-What metrics did you track?
 #### Q. What types of workloads run well on Kubernetes, and what types do not?
 #### Q. What is the Operator pattern and when should you use it?
 #### Q. How can RBAC be used to grant permission to Kubernetes resources?
 Are there any limitations?